 Interested in joining the Young Tassie Scientists?

-As a Young Tassie Scientist you will be visiting primary and secondary schools during August to share what you love about your science work or research.
-We’ll help you prepare an interactive presentation (15-20 minutes) suitable for audiences of various ages.
+As a Young Tassie Scientist you will be visiting primary and secondary schools during August to share your work or research.
+We’ll help you prepare an interactive presentation (15-20 minutes) suitable for audiences of various ages

-A whole lot of fun!
-Being in the YTS you’ll be getting valuable experience in presenting to various audiences, growing your profile through media, and the YTS road trips are an experience you will never forget.
+As part of the Young Tassie Scientist team, you’ll get valuable experience in presenting to various audiences, growing your profile through media, and the YTS road trips are an experience you will never forget.

-As a Young Tassie Scientist you are committing to:
+As a Young Tassie Scientist, you’ll commit to:

-- Attending YTS workshops on profile-writing, science communication and developing your presentation (4-5 workshops, 90 min each, held in May-July)
+- attending workshops on science communication, working with the media, and developing your Young Tassie Scientist profile and interactive presentation (6 workshops, 2 hours each, held in May-July)

-- Practice your presentation in a school in July
+- developing and practicing your presentation in a school in July

-- Attending at least 4 days of school visits during August (approx 8am-3:30pm)
+- Attending at least four days of school visits during August (approximately 8:00am-3:30pm)

-- Attending at least 3 public National Science Week events as a YTS representative (usually 2-3 hrs maximum)
+- Attending at least two public National Science Week events (usually 2-3 hrs maximum)